 Faculty of Arts and Humanities

-Cultural data is digital data about human culture and society, past and present: from ancient documents, artefacts and environments to present-day social media, digital arts and virtual worlds.
-It draws on a similarly diverse range of digital and computational methods for its management, analysis and communication: from data standards, citizen science and web apps, to computational linguistics, machine learning and user-centred design.
+Cultural data can be anything from digital representations of ancient documents, artefacts and environments to present-day social media, digital arts, shopping apps and virtual worlds.
+It draws on a diverse range of digital and computational methods for its creation, management, analysis and communication: from digitisation, databases, data standards, citizen science and web apps, to computational linguistics, data visualisation, machine learning (AI) and user-centred design.

 - Introduction to Cultural Data

 This module examines cultural data, including methods for creating, analysing and communicating data.
 Cultural data is digital data about human culture and society, past and present: from ancient documents, artefacts and environments to present-day social media, digital arts and virtual worlds.
 Cultural data also uses a wide range of digital methods for its creation, analysis and communication, such as digitisation, crowdsourcing, AI, data visualisation, apps, digital exhibitions, and user-centred design.
 You will learn the principles, methods and tools for working with all types of cultural data, preparing you for a career in the media, information and cultural sectors.30 credits

 This module examines project management in the context of developing data products and digital performances.
 Data products might be websites, databases, apps, or virtual environments which use cultural content.
 Digital performances might include music, art, video or digital exhibitions in which the practices and/or the outputs are digital.
 The module will teach the skills and tools necessary to manage the design, planning and execution of a digital project, including: developing ideas; understanding user requirements; developing specifications for design teams; planning; choosing the best design and development methodology.
 The module does not require the product or performance to be executed.30 credits

 - Digital Culture and Cultural Data e-Portfolio